 My priorities are few.
 Have enough money to live simply, pay for private school and health care and feed my child in a healthy, green manner.

 Now, although it may sound like I make bank, considering I buy mostly organic, health care and send my son to private school, that’s not exactly true.
-I’m not dirt-poor, or rich.
 I’m making a living, but it’s not like we have a ton of extra money laying around after bills.
 The ONLY reason we can afford the stuff we afford is because I make our choices priority before other stuff.

 We don’t have cable or go to movies.
 Unlike most kids his age, my son doesn’t have a cell phone or his own laptop.
 We rarely eat out and we shop for clothes at thrift stores before buying new.
 We don’t take vacations or buy new books or tons of holiday gifts for people.
 We make sure to turn off the heat and lights when we don’t need them and try not to waste food.